Program Highlights for Torino, Italy

 - Soak up a vibrant, exciting destination that hosted the 2006 Winter Olympics and was previously named European Capital of Sport and Youth capital of Europe.

-- Join unique business visits, guest lectures, and overnight trips to enhance class work and cultural knowledge such as to European Commission Headquarters in Brussels, the executive branch of the European Union.
+- Join unique business visits, guest lectures, and overnight trips to enhance class work and knowledge of the culture and local industries, including cars, food, wine, design, and more.

-- Take advantage of the perfect location in the center of Europe and between the mountains and sea—with fast trains and low cost airlines making travel easy and convenient.
+- Take advantage of the perfect location in the center of Europe and between the Italian Alps and the sea—with fast trains and low cost airlines making travel easy and convenient.

 Why Study In Torino?